jump-dev/DSDP.jl/README.md

 julia> Pkg.build("DSDP")
 ```

-The `Pkg.build` command will compile SDPA from source, you will need to install the following dependencies for the compilation to work.
+The `Pkg.build` command will compile DSDP from source, you will need to install the following dependencies for the compilation to work.

 ### Ubuntu
 ```sh